-In today’s working environment, you often hear the term millennials.
+Managing Millennials in today’s working environment, you often hear the term millennials.
 Let’s start off to understand what a “millennial” actually means.
 Millennial is used to describe a group of people that were born around the change of the millennium.

-This group of people grew up with internet, satellite tv, Youtube, Facebook, LinkedIn, Uber, Whatsapp and the list goes on.
+This group of people grew up with the internet, satellite tv, Youtube, Facebook, LinkedIn, Uber, Whatsapp and the list goes on.
 They have been exposed to world-wide communication and online platforms from a very young age.
 They probably received their first cell phone before they mastered the art of riding a bike or fishing.
 But if they wanted to, they could probably teach themselves to ride a bike using Youtube in one afternoon.

 This environment that millennials have grown up with, has created a culture where people make their own decisions backed by research.
-They don’t like to be micro managed or told what to do.
-They also don’t like to be limited by location or sector or rules that does not add value to their lives.
+They don’t like to be micro-managed or told what to do.
+They also don’t like to be limited by location or sector or rules that do not add value to their lives.
 They probably cannot understand why people travel to work every day in the traffic, sit in meetings and then travel back in traffic.
 Working hours make no sense to them as they want to work when they feel like it and not when you tell them to work.

 When these two cultures are combined, you get something similar to the big bang.
 The older employees get frustrated with the millennials that do not want to work.
-The millennials get frustrated with the older crowd that works the whole time and achieves nothing.
+The millennials get frustrated with the older crowd that works the whole time and achieve nothing.

 For companies to survive, they need to adapt.
-Employing millennials is no different than adding a new technology to your company.
+Employing millennials is no different than adding new technology to your company.
 You have to understand how the system works and once you get the hang of it, you will get far better results than ever before.

 When you have a new employee that you want to onboard or a complex problem that needs solving, don’t tell the millennial how to figure it out or a step by step guide how your company does things.
 Ask them for the answer to the problem and leave them to explore the way they feel most comfortable in obtaining the info they need to give you the answer.